 - Resume: ATS-optimized, achievement-focused, 1-2 pages

-- Cover Letter: Narrative style, company-focused, 1 page maximum
+- Cover Letter: Narrative style, company-focused, one page maximum

-- Consistency: Same contact info, dates, job titles in both
+- Consistency: Same contact information, dates, job titles in both

 - Keywords: Same terminology used in both documents